 Hematology Disease Topics & Pathways:

-Biological, Cytokine Release Syndrome, Translational Research, Lymphomas, Immune Mechanism, B Cell Lymphoma, Immunology, Diseases, SARS-CoV-2/COVID-19, Infectious Diseases, Therapies, Aggressive Lymphoma, Lymphoid Malignancies, Adverse Events, Monoclonal Antibody Therapy, Biological Processes, Pathogenesis
+Biological therapies, Cytokine Release Syndrome, Clinical Practice (Health Services and Quality), Lymphomas, B Cell lymphoma, Diseases, SARS-CoV-2/COVID-19, immune mechanism, Infectious Diseases, Therapies, immunology, aggressive lymphoma, Lymphoid Malignancies, Adverse Events, Monoclonal Antibody Therapy, Biological Processes, pathogenesis

 CRP inhibition with tocilizumab (TCZ) in pts with COVID-19.
 We identified 35 published studies evaluating the efficacy or potential role of anti-IL-6 therapy in pts with severe COVID-19.
 Surprisingly, only one (Luo et al. J Med Virol 2020;92:814) reported dynamics of CRP reduction for individual patients throughout treatment.
 We fitted a hypothetical curve of CRP reduction required to completely block IL-6, based on the half-life of CRP, and added data points of CRP serum levels from pts treated with anti-IL-6 receptor (IL-6R) therapy, TCZ, in this study.
 Complete reduction of CRP was not achieved in all patients: 3 pts who died had CRP levels ≥12.8 mg/l.
 Of 2 pts whose disease worsened, CRP levels were 93.5 mg/l and 6.3 mg/l.
 However, pts whose condition stabilized (n=9), or whose symptoms improved (n=1), had CRP levels close to the theoretical curve that is likely required to fully block IL-6 (CRP levels ≤5.0 mg/l).
 Half of these pts had been given repeated doses of TCZ.